natebarksdale/natebarksdale.github.io/src/content/blog/2010-04-22-drawing-cash.md

 description: An interactive site allows users to contribute frames to a rotoscoped music video of Johnny Cash's "Ain't No Grave."
 emoji: 🎨
 tags:
+  - 🎥 Film
-  - 🎤 Music
+  - 🌍 Culture
-  - 👥 Community
+  - 📝 Writing
-  - ✏️ Art
+  - ♻️ Repurposing
 haiku: |
   Frames of memories,
   Art unites the lost voices,